Tulle bi telli: History

+Before the popularization of electroplating, which made copper strips plated with more expensive metals available, telli and garments featuring it would have been more luxurious items, not easily afforded by poorer women.
+The decreased cost of making telli strips also made telli embroidery less profitable.
+The popularization of tulle bi telli over telli work done on solid weave fabric made it easier to produce, as the grid made for easy patterning and decreased the difficulty of managing the telli strips during production.
+This led to a decline in professional embroiderers who used solid weave fabrics, as well as contributing to the decline of traditional telli dress making in Egypt.
+Instead, telli embroidery shifted to a product made for export.
+Simultaneously, embroiderers of tulle bi telli felt free to break tradition and exercise personal creativity in making patterns.

 Uses

-Assuit has been used in Hollywood productions such as the 1934 Cecil B. DeMille opus Cleopatra.
+Assuit has been used in Hollywood production a large scale ions such as the 1934 Cecil B. DeMille opus Cleopatra.
 It was draped on Hedy Lamarr in Samson and Delilah.
 It is used extensively for dresses in old Egyptian musicals.
 It was also worn draped over the head, as wraps, and as wedding gowns.
 Folkloric Belly Dancers often make costumes from it.
 It can also be used for decoration: Piano shawls were extremely popular, and specimens can still be found occasionally in antique shops.

 Shawls come in different sizes: most are long and narrow, and the designs vary, ranging from the simple to the elaborate.
 Some people believe designs have been passed down through families, as with weaving and embroidery work.
 Some designs appear to be intentionally left incomplete.
 Coptic Christian designs often have animal and human figures, whereas Muslim shawls rely on geometric designs.
 In some places, assuit shawls are incorrectly referred to as Coptic shawls.
 The geometric designs were popular with the Art Deco movement, beginning around 1925.